adrianjhpc/cirrus-website/about/hardware.md

 -   L3 Cache 45 MB (shared)

 There are 280 compute nodes on Cirrus giving a total of 10,080 cores.
 When employing hyperthreads, the core count doubles to 20,160.
-Note: hyperthreads are currently switched on by default

 Infiniband fabric
 -----------------